grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

 line.
 To return to _Normal Mode_, without issuing a command, press `esc`.

 ### Repeating commands in _Normal Mode_:
-* `.`  repeat the last command
+* `.`  repeat the last command which changed text

-This repeats the last _Normal Mode_ command, not _Command Mode_
+This repeats the last _Normal Mode_ command used which changed text.
+It does not repeat _Command Mode_ commands.
-command, that changed text.

-This is frequently used in conjunction with the `n` command.
+This is frequently used in conjunction with the `n` _Normal Mode_ command.

-### Dealing with whitespace characters:
-Tell vim to indicate where line endings and tabs are,

-* `:set list`

-to return to displaying tabs and line endings normally,

-* `:set nolist`

-This is a wonderful feature to get rid of tabs and trailing whitespace.
+For example, `n.n.nn.n` keeps moving to the beginning of the next match for the last search pattern and I either decide to repeat, or not, the change at each location.

 ### Introduction to _Visual Mode_:
 This mode allows you to select region of text by visually highlighting